ajdavis/mongo-python-driver/doc/api/motor/features.rst

 Configurable IOLoops
 ====================
 Motor supports Tornado applications with multiple IOLoops_.
-Pass the ``io_loop`` argument to :class:`~motor.MotorConnection` or :class:`~motor.MotorReplicaSetConnection` to configure the loop for a connection instance.
+Pass the ``io_loop`` argument to :class:`~motor.MotorClient` or :class:`~motor.MotorReplicaSetClient` to configure the loop for a client instance.

 .. _IOLoops: http://www.tornadoweb.org/documentation/ioloop.html

 Opens Connections Synchronously or Asynchronously
 =================================================
-A :class:`~motor.MotorConnection` or :class:`~motor.MotorReplicaSetConnection`
+A :class:`~motor.MotorClient` or :class:`~motor.MotorReplicaSetClient`
-can be opened synchronously with :meth:`~motor.MotorConnection.open_sync` before your application begins serving request, or can be opened asynchronously with :meth:`~motor.MotorConnection.open` to make the connection to MongoDB without blocking the Tornado IOLoop.
+can be opened synchronously with :meth:`~motor.MotorClient.open_sync` before your application begins serving request, or can be opened asynchronously with :meth:`~motor.MotorClient.open` to make the connection to MongoDB without blocking the Tornado IOLoop.

 Streams Static Files from GridFS